cerberus-zone/cerberus_website/docs/running-a-validator.md

 1. Copy the contents of ${HOME}/.cerberus/config/gentx/gentx-XXXXXXXX.json
 2. Fork the repository
 3. Create a file gentx-{{VALIDATOR_NAME}}.json under the networks/mainnet/gentx folder in the forked repo, paste the copied text into the file
-4. Create a file gentx-{{VALIDATOR_NAME}}.json under the networks/mainnet/gentx folder in the forked repo, paste the copied text into the file
+4. Add peer **peer_id@ip_address:port** to the /networks/mainnet/peers.txt file
+5. Create a Pull Request to the main branch of the repository